emmajanedrews/base-template/_posts/2017-08-31-should-you-be-worried-about-another-real-estate-bubble.md

 **3.** **The nationwide market hasn’t fully recovered.** Although our market has recovered from the crash, 30% to 40% of the country is still recovering.
 This is keeping interest rates low for the time being, which is keeping buyers in the market.

-I have attached a slide and a link for you that shows you the numbers.
-All signs point to a healthy real estate market without any kind of bubble.
+**[I have attached a slide and a link here for you that shows you the numbers.](https://www.keepingcurrentmatters.com/2017/05/11/3-reasons-the-housing-market-is-not-in-a-bubble/)** All signs point to a healthy real estate market without any kind of bubble.
 If you have any questions for me, don’t hesitate to reach out and give me a call or send me an email.
 I look forward to hearing from you.